mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 This doesn't mean we can only forecast time series that look like the green jumbled mess above.
 While most real-world time series aren't stationary, we can _transform_ a time series into one that is stationary, generate forecasts on the stationary data, then _un-transform_ the forecast to get the real-world values.
 Some common transformations include [differencing](https://machinelearningmastery.com/remove-trends-seasonality-difference-transform-python/) (and then possibly differencing again), taking the logarithm or square root of the data, or taking the percent change.

 Transformations are necessary because linear models require that the data they model be _independent_ and _identically likely to be drawn from the parent population_.
 This isn't the case with time series data $-$ any autocorrelation at all immediately violates the independence assumption.
-But many of the conveniences of independent random variables $-$ such as the [law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers), the [central limit theorem](https://sphweb.bumc.bu.edu/otlt/mph-modules/bs/bs704_probability/BS704_Probability12.html) $-$ [also hold for stationary time series](https://stats.stackexchange.com/questions/19715/why-does-a-time-series-have-to-be-stationary).
+But many of the conveniences of independent random variables $-$ such as the [law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers) and the [central limit theorem](https://sphweb.bumc.bu.edu/otlt/mph-modules/bs/bs704_probability/BS704_Probability12.html) $-$ [also hold for stationary time series](https://stats.stackexchange.com/questions/19715/why-does-a-time-series-have-to-be-stationary).
 Making a time series stationary is therefore a critical step in being able to model our data.

 ## AR: Autoregression
 With some basics behind us, let's start building towards our ARIMA model.
 We'll start with the **AR**, or **autoregressive** component, then later add in the moving average and integrated pieces.